 There are over half a million valid disability parking certificates and plates in Minnesota.
-We provide the “Do’s and Don’ts” of disability parking and information on disability parking laws and regulations.
+We offer the “Do’s and Don’ts” of disability parking and disability parking spaces. and information on disability parking laws and regulations.

 On this page:

 You must complete an application form to receive a disability parking certificate.

 Fill out the PDF application: Application for Disability Parking Certificate (PDF)

 You can also apply for a certificate through the Minnesota Department of Public Safety website.